 A career that continues to span the years of the Great American Songbook

-In nonprofit circles, Dick Robinson's passions, interest and deed in helping those in need blend charity fundraising and celebrity with classic and timeless entertainment.
+Dick Robinson is an icon of harmony and rhythm in charity, TV, radio and business circles.
+In nonprofit circles, Dick Robinson's passions, interest and deed in helping those in need blends charity fundraising and celebrity with classic and timeless entertainment.

 His respected relationships with entertainers, combined with his great heart to help charities, has led to millions of dollars in fundraising successes for deserving nonprofits.
 Vic Damone, Keely Smith, the late Al Martino, Debby Boone, Jack Jones and Ann Hampton Callaway have headlined blockbuster events on behalf of their friend Dick Robinson to fundraise within his communities.

 In 2015, Dick Robinson is celebrating three milestones in the broadcasting industry: the one-year anniversary as owner/curator of Palm Beach County's WLML Legends 100.3 FM. sixty-one years as a radio/TV broadcaster…and fifty-one years as Founder/Chairman of Connecticut School of Broadcasting.

 Dick Robinson was bitten by the "bug of broadcasting" in his teens and is still going strong in the radio and TV industry at age 76.